 Our process is straightforward.

-- Just find or create a simple AsciiDoc file (see below) and convert it to the slide-html.
+- Find or create a simple AsciiDoc file (see below) and convert it to the slide-html.

-Each second-level header is turned into a new slide, and
+Turn each second-level header into a new slide and turn

 [source,cypher]blocks into clickable statements.